|

 - Speed up your cast.
 Slide the line across the

-anchor point.
-It also creates a 'D' loop that is already travelling in
+the anchor point.
+It also creates a 'D' loop that is

-the direction it will take when you make the forward stroke.
+already travelling in the direction it will take when you make

 - Introduce 'drift' into the roll cast.
 Do this